-An IM Event Report shall be submitted for every principal event.
-The IMSC recommends that the event TC chair completes the IM Event Report and include all other IMs and any other members of the TC who wish to be included whether they are an IM or not.
+An IM Event Report shall be submitted for every principal event that is used for an application.
+The IMSC recommends that the event TC chair completes an the IM Event Report for all events and include all other IMs and any other members of the TC who wish to be included whether they are an IM or not.

 IMs may also submit their own IM Event Report separately.